wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 In **both** types, it is essential to -

 1. always proceed downwards;
-2.  **read both alternatives carefully** **before** deciding which best fits the specimen, and check any unfamiliar terms in the glossary. **Never** decide that the first alternative is correct before you read the second of the contrasting pair!
+2.  **read all alternatives carefully** **before** deciding which best fits the specimen, and check any unfamiliar terms in the glossary. **Never** decide that the first alternative is correct before you read the second of the contrasting pair!

  Now turn to the key at the back of the lab manual.
 This is a key that uses only vegetative characters.
 The advantage of such a key is that it does not